 Planning close to active faults

-While it is difficult to protect existing buildings, some local authorities are now controlling new development on known active faults, especially those that move at frequent intervals.
+While it is difficult to protect existing buildings, some local authorities are now controlling new development on known active faults, especially those that move frequently.
 In 2003, the Ministry for the Environment produced guidelines for the development of land close to active faults.
 It was recommended that any new building be set back 20 metres from a known active fault zone.
-Many local authorities have now adopted this.
+Many local authorities have now adopted this guideline.

 Many active faults have scarps on the ground’s surface that can be mapped using ground studies and aerial photographs.
 However it is not straightforward to locate the fault line in some areas.
 For example, parts of the Wellington Fault are under water, covered by river sediment, or modified by urban development, and complex investigations are required to accurately locate it.